Top Ten Famous Religious Places In India

 10. God Krishna’s Dwarka

 Dwarkadhish temple is a major Hindu temple located at Dwarka, Gujarat, and has a history of 2500 years old.
 The idol of Lord Krishna in black is so charming that devotees can’t take eyes off him.
 According to legends Dwarka was built on a piece of land reclaimed from the sea by Krishna.
-The temple is part of Char Dham Yatra of Hinduism.
+The temple is part of the Char Dham Yatra of Hinduism.

 Janmashtami is the perfect occasion to pay a visit to this place as the Janamashtami celebration here is famous all over India.